jamespfennell/new-typesetting-system/README.md

 NTS has a custom open source license with extremely strange clauses around modification.
+Presumably it was inspired by Donald Knuth's own original "license" for TeX.

 The code as hosted here has small modifications versus the original that are fully detailed in the changelog.
 Specifically,